Herman rings of meromorphic maps with an omitted value

+Given a Herman ring $H$, we first make following definitions. \begin{definition}(\textbf{$H$-relevant pole})\\ A pole $w$ is called $H$-relevant if some $H_j$ surrounds $w$. \end{definition} $H$-relevant poles are always single separated by Remark~\ref{HR encloses a sb pole}. \begin{definition}(\textbf{Innermost ring}) A ring $H_i$ in an $H-$maximal nest $N$ is called innermost if it does not surround $H_j$ for any $j \neq i$. \end{definition} Each $H-$maximal nest has at least one innermost ring and exactly one outermost ring.
+Further, each $H_i$ belongs to exactly one $H-$ maximal nest.

-Every component of the pre-image of all sufficiently small neighbourhood of an omitted value is unbounded and on each of these components, the map is not one-one.
+We are now to relate $H-$relevant poles and $H-$maximal nests. \begin{lemma} Let $H$ be a Herman ring of a function $f \in M_o$.
+Then the number of $H-$relevant poles is less than or equal to the number of $H-$maximal nests. \end{lemma} \begin{proof} No two $H-$relevant poles can be surrounded by a Herman ring by Remark~\ref{HR encloses a sb pole}.
+The proof follows from the fact that each $H-$relevant pole is in a single $H-$maximal nest. \end{proof} Every component of the pre-image of sufficiently small neighbourhood of an omitted value is unbounded and on each of these components, the map is not one-one.
 Now, it follows from the definition (of Herman ring) that a Herman ring does not contain any omitted value.
-Each periodic cycle of Herman rings of a function in $M_o$ contains a rings enclosing the set of all omitted values as well as a ring enclosing a pole by Lemma~\ref{general1}.
+Each periodic cycle of Herman rings of a function belonging to $M_o$ contains a ring surrounding the set of all omitted values as well as a ring surrounding a pole by Lemma~\ref{general1}.
 These two rings may be the same.
-Since invariant Herman rings do not exist for these functions ~\cite{tkzheng-omitted}, locating the omitted values and the poles in different components of $\mathcal{K}(H)$ for a Herman ring $H$ requires some work.
+Since invariant Herman rings do not exist for these functions ~\cite{tkzheng-omitted}, locating the omitted values and the poles in different components of $\mathcal{K}$ for a Herman ring $H$ requires some work.